Dog meat: Wars and famines

 In most European countries, the consumption of dog meat is taboo.
 Exceptions occurred in times of scarcity, such as sieges or famines.

 In Germany, dog meat has been eaten in every major crisis since at least the time of Frederick the Great, and was commonly referred to as "blockade mutton".

+During the 19th century westward movement in the United States, mountainmen, Native Americans, the U.S. Army, as well as the Confederacy during the American Civil War frequently had to sustain themselves on dog meat; the first to be consumed would be the horses, then the mules, and lastly the dogs.

 During the Siege of Paris (1870–1871), food shortages caused by the German blockade of the city caused the citizens of Paris to turn to alternative sources for food, including dog meat.
 Dog meat was also reported as being sold by some butchers in Paris in 1910.

 In the early 20th century, high meat prices led to widespread consumption of horse and dog meat in Germany.

 In the early 20th century in the United States, dog meat was consumed during times of meat shortage.

 A few meat shops sold dog meat during the German occupation of Belgium in World War I, when food was scarce.

 In the latter part of World War I, dog meat was being eaten in Saxony by the poorer classes because of famine conditions.

 In Germany, the consumption of dog meat continued in the 1920s.
 In 1937, a meat inspection law targeted against trichinella was introduced for pigs, dogs, boars, foxes, badgers, and other carnivores.

 During severe meat shortages coinciding with the German occupation from 1940 to 1945, sausages found to have been made of dog meat were confiscated by Nazi authorities in the Netherlands.